SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

 This article will guide you through the process of a Service Provider (SP) initiated SAML flow for Single Sign On using Gluu as the Identity Provider (IDP).
 We will be using a locally run Flask application as the SP, which is the [python3-saml](https://github.com/onelogin/python3-saml) library's Flask demo application.
 This was tested on Gluu Server 4.4.

+## Introduction
+When dealing with Single Sign On using SAML, the application or website that the client uses to access protected resources is called the SP (Service Provider).
+On the other hand, the server that authenticates the client and grants access to protected resources is called the IDP (Identity Provider).
+In an SP initiated flow, the SP sends a SAML authentication request to the IDP using preestablished configurations.
+The browser then initiates an OpenID connect code flow with the IDP and prompts the user for login.
+Upon verifying credentials, the IDP returns a SAML assertion with the attributes released for the user.
 ## Requirements
 - Python3
 - Pip3